kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 });
 ```

-By using `result.value(2)` in the example above we print the balance with a precision of 2 decimal points.
+By using `result.value(2)` in the example above, we print the balance with a precision of 2 decimal points.
 This is a required parameter of `value()`.

 ### Transactions

 Transactions are executed on the Kin blockchain in a two-step process.

-- **Build** the transaction, including calculation of the transaction hash.
+1. **Build** the transaction, including calculation of the transaction hash.
 The hash is used as a transaction ID and is necessary to query the status of the transaction.
-- **Send** the transaction to servers for execution on the blockchain.
+2. **Send** the transaction to servers for execution on the blockchain.

 Snippets [Transfer Kin](#snippet-transfer-kin) and [Whitelist service](#snippet-whitelist-service) illustrate this two-step process.

-#### Transaction fees
+#### Transaction Fees
 It is important to note that by default all transactions on the Kin blockchain are charged a fee.
-Fee for individual transactions are trivial (1 Kin = 10E5 Fee).
+Fees for individual transactions are trivial (1 Kin = 10E5 Fee).

 Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged Fee to execute transactions.
-If your app is in the  whitelist then refer to [transferring Kin to another account using whitelist service](#transferring-kin-to-another-account-using-whitelist-service).
+If your app is in the  whitelist, refer to [transferring Kin to another account using whitelist service](#transferring-kin-to-another-account-using-whitelist-service).

 Whitelisting a transaction is a function provided by the [Kin SDK for Python](python-sdk.md) and should be implemented by developers as a back-end service.
 Developers (you) are responsible of creating and maintaining their back-end services.

-#### Transferring Kin to another account
+#### Transferring Kin to Another Account

 To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.

-Below we are going to walk you through the steps to transfer 20 Kin to a recipient account.
-For the full code snippet jump to [Transfer Kin](#snippet-transfer-kin).
+Below are the steps for transferring 20 Kin to a recipient account.
+For the full code snippet, go to [Transfer Kin](#snippet-transfer-kin).

-First we want to define the recipient address and the amount to transfer:
+1. Specify the recipient address and the amount to transfer:
 ```java
 String toAddress = "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO";
 BigDecimal amountInKin = new BigDecimal("20");
 ```

-Next we set the amount of `fee` we are prepared to pay.
-It's a good idea to query `kinClient.getMinimumFee()` or `kinClient.getMinimumFeeSync()` to get the current minimum fee.
+2. Set the amount of `fee` you are prepared to pay.
+It is recommended to query `kinClient.getMinimumFee()` or `kinClient.getMinimumFeeSync()` to get the current minimum fee.
 Set an amount equal or higher to the minimum fee or you can set a fixed amount.
-If `fee` is too low the transaction might fail and you will get an `InsufficientFeeException` error.
+If `fee` is too low, the transaction might fail and you will get an `InsufficientFeeException` error.

 ```java
 int fee = 100;
 ```

-Build the transaction and get a `Request<Transaction>` object.
+3. Build the transaction and get a `Request<Transaction>` object.
 ```java
 buildTransactionRequest = account.buildTransaction(toAddress, amountInKin, fee);
 ```

-To keep the UI smooth we want to build and later send the transaction in background threads.
-To do that we also need to have some callbacks.
-First let's build the transaction and define the callback.
+To keep the UI smooth, you want to build and later send the transaction in background threads.
+To do that, you also need to have some callbacks.
+Build the transaction and define the callback.
 (The code below is incomplete, [continue for the complete snippet.](#snippet-transfer-kin))
 ```java
 buildTransactionRequest.run(new ResultCallback<TransactionId>() {